 A pregnant student who wishes to take a pregnancy leave should submit a pregnancy leave petition to the Graduate Office.
 Medical documentation from the student's treating health care provider may be required.

 A student who chooses to take a leave of absence because they are pregnant or have recently given birth shall be allowed an additional period commensurate with the length of the leave, but not to exceed 12 additional months, to prepare for and take preliminary and qualifying examinations and an equal extension of time toward the normative time to degree while in candidacy for a graduate degree, unless a longer extension is medically necessary.

 An enrolled student in good standing who chooses to take a leave of absence because they are pregnant or have recently given birth shall return to their program in good academic standing following an approved leave period up to one academic year, subject to the administrative requirements described above, unless there is a medical reason for a longer leave, in which case standing in the graduate program shall be maintained during that period of the leave.

-Students may take six (6) weeks of family bonding leave with pay.
+Students may take *6 weeks of family bonding leave with pay.
 An enrolled student in good academic standing who chooses to take a leave of absence because of the recent birth or adoption of his or her child may request a bonding leave by submitting a bonding leave petition to the Graduate Office for approval.
-Bonding leave is in addition to pregnancy leave, providing eligible students with a combined total of up to 12 weeks of paid leave.
+Bonding leave is in addition to pregnancy leave, providing eligible students with a combined total of up to *12 weeks of paid leave.
 Students returning from an approved bonding leave shall return to his or her program in good academic standing following the leave, subject to the administrative requirements described above.
 If in Caltech housing, students may remain while on bonding leave.